The Majestic Monthly

 A relative of ours recently discovered a bobcat in their yard, local to CT in the neighboring town of Franklin.
 Beware!
 (See photo below)

-The average weight of a Bobcat can be anywhere from fifteen to thirty pounds (males 20-30 pounds, females 15-25 pounds).
-Bobcats are solitary animals.
-Like the fox, they are very adaptable and can live in very close proximity with humans without being detected.
-If you do come in contact with a bobcat, they can be provoked to attack, so it is best not to confront them.
+Bobcats can be anywhere from fifteen to thirty pounds (males 20-30 pounds, females 15-25 pounds) and can jump up as high as twelve feet.
+Bobcats are solitary animals who, like the fox, are very adaptable and can live in very close proximity with humans without being detected.
+If you do come in contact with a bobcat, they can be provoked to attack, so use extreme caution.

 Recommended Reading*